Call for appointment:410-448-6400 410-448-6400

 - Arthroscopic surgery to release tight tissue and remove bone spurs may be effective if the arthritis is still relatively mild to moderate.

-- Shoulder joint replacement (arthroplasty) is an option in advanced arthritis.
+- Shoulder joint replacement (arthroplasty) is a treatment option for advanced arthritis.
 It can be very effective in alleviating pain and restoring a functional range of motion.